department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you served in the Southwest Asia theater of operations during the Gulf War period, and you have 1 or more illnesses or other conditions related to service in this region.
+You may be able to get disability benefits if you served in the Southwest Asia theater of military operations during the Gulf War period, and you have 1 or more illnesses or other conditions related to service in this region.
 To get benefits:

 Your chronic illness or other condition must have:
 -	Started while you were on active duty or before December 31, 2016, **and**